berndporr/kiss-fft/README.md

         free(cfg);
 ```

-Note: frequency-domain data is stored from dc up to 2pi.
+The frequency-domain data is stored from DC up to 2PI.
-So cx_out[0] is the dc bin of the FFT and cx_out[nfft/2]
+So cx_out[0] is the DC bin of the FFT and cx_out[nfft/2]
 is the Nyquist bin (if exists).

 Declarations are in "kiss_fft.h", along with a brief description of the